ldmnyblzs/datastructures/README.md

-# datastructures
+# Data Structures

-Implementations of some common data structures
+These are implementations of some common data structures in C++.
+They exist purely for my own amusement.